thirulak/Sqlite_for_android/README.md

 - The cursor loader will check when any new data is added or removed in the list to keep the list updated
 - It also checks the data and updates it
 - So the cursor loader works in conjuction with the listView & the cursor adapter
+- Loader that queries the ContentResolver with a specific URI & returns a Cursor
 - _Inorder to implement the Cursor loader we requires Content provider_

 **How does other app access database of an another app** :